Advent of Code 2016 - Day 5 - How About a Nice Game of Chess?

 return ''.join(password)

-I found that taking advantage of hashes all being represented in base-16, we can succinctly parse and validate the sixth character position upon each iteration.
+I found that by taking advantage of hashes all being represented in base-16, we can succinctly parse and validate the sixth character position upon each iteration.